 ______4______tens and _______0________ones

-At the end, debrief as a class about the learning that has taken place.
+At the end, discuss as a class the learning that has taken place.

 Session Two: Creating Penguin Stick Puppets